Canva vs PowerPoint: Summary

 Background removal

-Canva and PowerPoint both let you do this in one click, but Canva’s Background Removal feature is far more sophisticated.
+Canva and PowerPoint let you do this in one click, but Canva’s Background Removal feature is far more sophisticated.

 See below the difference in background removal done with Canva and PowerPoint.